denkwerk/denkstrap/README.md

 # denkstrap

-Standard implementation of common site components
+Standard implementation of common modules

 ## Ready to use